 - Duration of stay from at least two days to no more than 60 days

 - The funding consists of allowances for accommodation and travel expenses (according to EU regulations)

 - Grant funds can only be paid once all required documents have been submitted, and could be cancelled if these are not provided

 - 70% of your total allowance is paid prior to the trip, 30% afterwards

 - It is possible to finance your expenses in other ways (e.g. your own department) - it is not possible to combine Erasmus+ grants with funds from other EU programs (e.g. Leonardo da Vinci)

 - Grants are approved provided sufficient funding is available

 Allowances for accommodations

-- Daily rate will be reduced to 70% between the 15th and 60th day of the mobility
+Daily rate will be reduced to 70% from the 15th day of the mobility onwards.